-The two most effective form of psychotherapy used to treat anxiety disorders is cognitive-behavioral therapy.
+One of the most effective forms of psychotherapy used to treat anxiety disorders is cognitive-behavioral therapy.
 Cognitive-behavioral therapy teaches patients to understand their thinking patterns so they can react differently to the situations that cause them anxiety.

-It is common for an anxiety disorder to accompany another anxiety disorder, including such illnesses as substance abuse.
-Anxiety disorders can also coexist with physical disorders.
+It is common for a person with one anxiety disorder to also have another anxiety disorder.
+Anxiety disorders are also frequently accompanied by depression or substance abuse.
+Anxiety disorders can coexist with physical health conditions as well.
 In such instances, these disorders will also need to be treated.
 Before undergoing any treatment, it is important to have a thorough medical exam to rule out other possible causes.

 The content of this fact sheet was adapted from material published by the National Institute of Mental Health and the Mayo Clinic.